Welcome to the blog! This week, I want to talk to you about something I’ve recently discovered and tried for myself: a commonplace book.

 There is no need to wait!
 Start your Commonplace book today.
 Grab a simple blank notebook (like this one from Amazon) and start jotting down quotes, song lyrics, poems, even tweets that inspire you.

 We are all bombarded by information every day, it’s impossible our brain retains more than 5% of it.
 That’s why a commonplace book is so important.
-While your Bullet Journal allows you to get organized and write down your tasks and your goals, your Commonplace book will help you keep important thoughts, sayings and quotes.
+While your Bullet Journal allows you to get organized and write down your tasks and your goals, it will help you keep important thoughts, sayings and quotes.

 I’ve myself just started mine, and will be posting pictures on Instagram eventually.
 Maybe I’ll even do a follow-up of this post with tips to help you keep a Commonplace book.
 Let me know in the comments below if that’s something you’d like me to write about!